aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2021/February 2021.md

 - [ ] What is 2003 Ceasefire Agreement b/w India & Pakistan ?
 - [ ] What is the realtion b/w inflation, money transmission & bond market ?
 - [ ] What is Vivad Se Viswas Scheme ?
 What is its significance ?
-- [ ] #statistics : 9.32L Cr worth revenue un Direct Taxes category is blocked in ~4.8L appeals pending at various IT Appellate Forums
 - [ ] What are INS Utkrosh & INS Jarwa ?